What Is Subrogation in Car Insurance?

 How Does Subrogation Work?

-Typically, your involvement with the subrogation process is minimal and more administrative in nature.
-Under many insurance contracts, after you file a claim you are not allowed to take any action that would negatively affect your insurance company’s right of recovery of funds, such as signing an agreement with the at-fault driver that releases him or her from liability in exchange for a payment.
+You may be limited on what you can agree to.
+Under many insurance contracts, after you file a claim, you are not allowed to take any action that would negatively affect your insurance company’s right of recovery of funds, such as signing an agreement with the at-fault driver that releases him or her from liability in exchange for a payment.

 Uninsured Drivers